-The Commission would be composed of nine members who the bill would prohibit from being current members of the Legislature, legislative staff, or registered lobbyists.
+The Commission would be composed of nine members who would not be current members of the Legislature, legislative staff, or registered lobbyists.
 The members of the Commission would be appointed in the following manner:

-- One former legislator appointed by the Speaker of the House; - One former legislator appointed by the President of the Senate; - One member appointed by the Speaker Pro Tem of the House; - One member appointed by the Vice President of the Senate; - One member appointed by the House Majority Leader;
+- One former legislator appointed by the Speaker of the House; - One former legislator appointed by the President of the Senate; - One member appointed by the Speaker Pro Tem of the House; - One member appointed by the Vice President of the Senate; - One member appointed by the House Majority Leader; - One member appointed by the Senate Majority Leader; - One member appointed by the House Minority Leader; - One member appointed by the Senate Minority Leader; and - One member appointed by the Governor.